 Creators have the exclusive right to DO any and all of the above and to AUTHORIZE others to do any of the above.

-Please contact Library staff if you have general or specific questions or concerns regarding copyright compliance.
+Please contact Library staff if you have general or specific questions regarding copyright compliance.
 Library staff will help faculty and staff request permission for use of copyrighted material when necessary.
 The Department seeking permission to use copyrighted material will be responsible for any applicable fees.